 Insurance involving a lot of paperwork and physical meetings is quickly becoming a thing of the past.
 This is because of emerging technologies trends in the insurance industry.
+There are quite a number of opportunities in the insurance world and always jobs in demand

 Today, you are one click away from purchasing insurance on your mobile phone or computer, at the comfort of your home.